Galaxias ornatus

-Galaxias ornatus, the ornate galaxias, is a galaxiid of the genus Galaxias, a member of the Mountain Galaxias species complex group of freshwater fish, found in Australia.
+Galaxias ornatus, the ornate galaxias, is a galaxiid of the genus Galaxias, a member of the mountain galaxius species complex group of freshwater fish, found in Australia.

 Description

 Generally, as for other members of the genus, body long, of medium depth, slightly compressed laterally with the middle of the back surface slightly flattened between the pelvic and pectoral fins.
 Body evenly arched from the base of the tail to the snout, slightly less so on the belly.
 Head medium-sized and noticeably wider than deep.
 Fins are generally fleshy, especially paired fins, rounded and of medium length.
 Pelvic fins moderately long about 90% of pectorals, which are paddle shaped.
 Maximum recorded size 110 mm, commonly 55–75 mm.

 Colour tan to brown on the back and sides continuing over the head and snout, fading to creamy white on the lower surfaces.
 Base colour overlain with closely spaced dark blotches, some joining together to form unevenly shaped vertical stripes generally extending well below the lateral line.
 Some fish show a thin line of gold spots in the middle of the upper surface with a diffuse band of gold to coppery spots mostly below the lateral line and more prominently towards the rear of the fish.
 Gill covers translucent with a large golden spot.
 The eyes have a gold iris.